4: Chrysalis

 Uzi’s scream was as much surprise as pain.
 She flew over the murder drone’s shoulder, carelessly tossed backward.
 Uzi sailed a clear three debris piles away, tumbling to land on her front.

 Roachbots could scurry surprisingly fast, so maybe she shouldn’t be surprised to see antennae waving in front of her face.
-Or the drone had thrown her in the direction of the bot.
+Or maybe the drone had thrown her in the direction of the bot.

 But her railgun lay on the ground by its feet, and she was all the way over here, three debris piles away.
-The nearest one was stout, low to the ground.
+The nearest pile was stout, low to the ground.
 She could give one of her trusty dives and take cover.
 The next debris pile was an exceptionally tall stack of bodies.
 The last pile was more snow than debris.

-Uzi couldn’t tell you how a murderous death machine with a face as expressive as >< managed to look annoyed at her.
-But as it stalked forward, Uzi felt the lethal determinism of a murder drone diluted with something a lot milder and more personal.
-No less hazardous to her health – with Uzi’s luck, this just meant she’d given the thing incentive to make this hurt.
+managed to look annoyed at her.
+But as it stalked forward, Uzi felt the lethal determination of a murder drone diluted with something a lot milder and more personal.
+No less hazardous to her health — with Uzi’s luck, this just meant she’d given the thing incentive to make this hurt.

 “Bite me.”